 THE LEGEND OF BOGGY CREEK

 One of the upshots of the Patterson-Gimlin film was a huge fascination with Sasquatch films during the early 1970s, usually of the low-budget variety, with many pretending to be documentaries or quasi-fictionalisations and almost all intended for drive-in audiences.
 These included Bigfoot (1971), The Curse of Bigfoot (1972), Shriek of the Mutilated (1974), The Legend of Bigfoot (1975), Manbeast!
 Myth or Monster?
-(1975), The Mysterious Monsters (1975), Creature from Black Lake (1976), In Search of Bigfoot (1976), Sasquatch (1976), The Capture of Bigfoot (1977), Snowbeast (1977), Screams of a Winter Night (1979) and Night of the Demon (1980).
+(1975), The Mysterious Monsters (1975), Creature from Black Lake (1976), In Search of Bigfoot (1976), Sasquatch (1976), The Capture of Bigfoot (1977), Snowbeast (1977) and Night of the Demon (1980).
 By the 1990s, Bigfoot had become a regular part of horror cinema, even turning up in a surprising number of films for childrens/family audiences.

 The Legend of Boggy Creek was one take on the Bigfoot legend from Charles B. Pierce.
 Pierce was an Arkansas-based filmmaker who had a steady career making drive-in films throughout the 1970s with efforts such as the moonshiner comedy Bootleggers (1974), a number of Westerns, all with an Indian focus, including Winterhawk (1975), The Winds of Autumn (1976), Greyeagle (1977), Sacred Ground (1983) and Hawkens Breed (1987), the legendarily bad Lee Majors Viking drama The Norseman (1980), and a couple of other horror films based on true-life stories with The Town That Dreaded Sundown (1976) and The Evictors (1979).
 The Legend of Boggy Creek was Pierces first film.